Tzitzit, Tefillin, and the Talmud

 Revelation 7:4

-Opposition even comes from individuals who believe in the keeping of statutes.
-They point out a solitary quote from Ellen White which appears to dismiss the statute.
+Opposition even comes from individuals who believe in the keeping of the statutes.
+They point out a solitary quote from Ellen White, which appears to dismiss the statute.

 The children of Israel, after they were brought out of Egypt, were commanded to have a simple ribbon of blue in the border of their garments, to distinguish them from the nations around them, and to signify that they were God's peculiar people.
 The people of God are not now required to have a special mark placed upon their garments.
 But in the New Testament we are often referred to ancient Israel for examples.
 If God gave such definite directions to his ancient people in regard to their dress, will not the dress of his people in this age come under his notice?
 Should there not be in their dress a distinction from that of the world?
 Should not the people of God, who are his peculiar treasure, seek even in their dress to glorify God?
 And should they not be examples in point of dress, and by their simple style rebuke the pride, vanity, and extravagance of worldly, pleasure-loving professors?
 God requires this of his people.
 Pride is rebuked in his word. {HR, February 1, 1872 par.
 4}

-I believe it is quite obvious from the context that Ellen is not intending to pronounce a teaching on statute keeping or the particular statute.
-My reading sees a curious contradiction with her statement which points to following the example of Israel.
-My view is that Ellen was a prophet of the Three Angels' Messages which made great strides in presenting the seventh day Sabbath and other messages to the world.
+I believe it is obvious from the context Ellen is not intending to pronounce a teaching on statute keeping or the particular statute.
+My reading sees a curious contradiction with her statement, which points to following the examples of Israel.
+My view is, Ellen was a prophet of the Three Angels' Message, which made great strides in presenting the seventh day Sabbath, and other messages to the world.
 It is not appropriate to try to extract explicit teachings concerning the statutes of the Third Elijah Message or the Fourth Angel's Message from her work.

-Those who believe in the observance of the yearly sabbaths have reacted the most negatively.
-It is as if they will accept something they can do privately, but not something that publically marks them as believers.
-A person who chooses to follow all the statutes, including the wearing of the tassels, attracts the focus of many critics.
+Those who believe in the observance of the yearly Sabbaths have reacted the most negatively.
+It looks like they will accept something they can do privately, but not something, which publicly marks them as believers.
+A person, who chooses to follow all the statutes, including the wearing of the tassels, attracts the focus of many critics.
 Even the most devoted followers and teachers of the Third Elijah Message have warned me of the danger of prejudice against the truth of the message caused by the wearing of the tassels.

 Remember!
 Keeping the law of the Messiah does not save you.
 Belief in the Messiah saves you.
 Ignoring the law of the Messiah means you do not practice what you believe.